Glossary of Photonics and Laser Marketing

 The action of a website user to click on a certain element in the browser display.
 In most cases, a click on an HTML link is meant.
 Such a click may cause a visit on another website, e.g. that of a supplier.

-A kind of online marketing which involves the creation of certain content, for example an article, white paper, application note or video on a topic related to the advertised product.
+A kind of online marketing which involves the creation and distribution of certain useful and free content, for example an article, white paper, application note or video on a topic related to the advertised product.
 Sometimes, such content is marked as sponsored.
 Sponsored webinars can also be considered as content marketing.

 The completion of a desired activity of a user on a website, e.g. an online purchase, a visit on another webpage, or a document download.